dberzano/dberzano.github.io/alice/debug/index.md

 // when done...
 delete histo;
 ```

+Note that you could also use `histo->SetDirectory(0)` for being able to close
+the file, but it is better to attach it to the "ROOT root directory" in order to
+use it for instance in `TTree::Draw`.

 Please note that there are in particular **two objects** that are
 automatically associated to a `TFile`, mostly for performance reasons: